MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

 >[!Important]
 >Plan your partitions carefully before you start to create them.
 Partions have limits in both number and size.
 For more information, see [Number and size limits](#number-and-size-limits).

-1. Open the Viva Insights **Home** page.
+1. Open the Workplace Analytics **Home** page.
 If prompted, sign in with your work account.
 2. Open the **Settings** page and select **Access control**.
 3. In the **Partition-based access control** area, select **New partition**: